clojurewerkz/elastisch.docs/README.md

-# Project Name Documentation
+# Elastisch Documentation

-This is a documentation site for [Project Name].
+This is a documentation site for [Elastisch](http://github.com/clojurewerkz/elastisch).
 Copy or clone me and adapt for your project that needs documentation guides similar to [rubyamqp.info](http://rubyamqp.info), [clojuremongodb.info](http://clojuremongodb.info) and so on.